 McKissick Museum, University of South Carolina, USC Horseshoe, Columbia.
 2nd Floor, North Gallery, Through Dec.
 15 - "Place It/Face It: Pottery by Eugene," featuring the first retrospective exhibition of ceramic art by self-taught, African-American potters Winton and Rosa Eugene of Cowpens, SC.
 For thirty years, this husband and wife artistic team has produced a body of functional wares that speak to southerners' shared experience of place and sculptural works that seek to address issues of particular concern to them.
-The exhibit will survey both the wheelturned, painted plates and pitchers that Winton creates to document the vernacular architecture, flora and fauna of the south. as well as the series of sculptural works Rosa hand coils-Minority in Relief, The Struggle, and Beauty to name a few.
-2nd Floor, South Gallery, Through July 20, 2019 - "Swag & Tassel: The Innovative Stoneware of Thomas Chandler," the first retrospective exhibition of a 19th century Edgefield, SC, potter since "I Made This Jar: The Life and Works of the Enslaved African-American Potter, Dave", Building upon the research in Philip Wingard's 2014 Ceramics in America article, "From Baltimore to the South Carolina Backcountry: Thomas Chan dler's Influence on 19th Century Stoneware," the exhibition will bring new archaeological and archival research to bear on our understanding of the nature and scope of Chandler's technical and aesthetic innovations within the context of mid-19th century Edgefield District pottery manufacturing.
+The exhibit will survey both the wheelturned, painted plates and pitchers that Winton creates to document the vernacular architecture, flora and fauna of the south, as well as the series of sculptural works Rosa hand coils-Minority in Relief, The Struggle, and Beauty to name a few.
+2nd Floor, South Gallery, Through July 20, 2019 - "Swag & Tassel: The Innovative Stoneware of Thomas Chandler," the first retrospective exhibition of a 19th century Edgefield, SC, potter since "I Made This Jar: The Life and Works of the Enslaved African-American Potter, Dave".
+Building upon the research in Philip Wingard's 2014 Ceramics in America article, "From Baltimore to tne South Carolina Backcountry: Thomas Chan dler's Influence on 19th Century Stoneware," the exhibition will bring new archaeological and archival research to bear on our understanding of the nature and scope of Chandler's technical and aesthetic innovations within the context of mid-19th century Edgefield District pottery manufacturing.
 Ongoing - "Highlights from the Permanent Collections of McKissick Museum".
 Permanent - "Baruch Silver Collection," a collection of the Baruch family silver.
 And, "Natural Curiosity: USC and the Evolution of Scientific Inquiry into the Natural World".
 Hours: Mon.-Fri., 8:30am-5pm & Sat., 11am-3pm.
 Contact: 803/777-7251 or at (http://artsandsciences.sc.edu/mcks/).

-Contact: 803/545-01181.
-McMaster Gallery, room 119, basement level, McMaster Building, 1615 Senate Street, Universi-Land Bank Lofts Gallery, Federal Land Bank ty of South Carolina, corner of Pickens & Senate Streets.
-Columbia.
+McMaster Gallery, room 119, basement level, McMaster Building, 1615 Senate Street, University of South Carolina, corner of Pickens & Senate Streets, Columbia.
 Through Oct.
-11 - "PlantBot Building, 1401 Hampton Street, Columbia.
-2.0." is a collaborative effort of two artists and Ongoing - Land Bank Lofts Gallery is growing educators, Wendy DesChene and Jeff Schmuki, as a large-scale center for exhibiting homegrown original art.
-In 2016, the South Carolina who satirically look at the possible evolution of plant species through modern agricultural Artists group set out to create a gallery in the historic building constructed in 1924.
-Home practices and share current scientific knowledge to the famous "Tunnel Vision" & "Haystacks" on the environmental and social costs of bioengineered crops.
-Genetically modified plants are murals, the as it was originally known has been grafted onto robotic and remote-controlled bases completely transformed into a modern masterpiece for today's lifestyle.
-Hours: call for hours. to become an organism with no clear heritage and no clear future.
-Hours: Mon.-Fri., 9am-4-:30pm.
+11 - "PlantBot 2.0," is a collaborative effort of two artists and educators, Wendy DesChene and Jeff Schmuki, who satirically look at the possible evolution of plant species through modern agricultural practices and share current scientific knowledge on the environmental and social costs of bioengineered crops.
+Genetically modified plants are grafted onto robotic and remote-controlled bases to become an organism with no clear heritage and no clear future.
+Hours: Mon.-Fri., 9am-4:30pm.
 Contact: Shannon Rae Lindsey, Gallery Director by e-mail at (slindsey@email.sc.edu) or call 803/777-5752.